 But give me all the juicy, actionable tips mixed in with a sprinkling of philosophy and a healthy dose of realism and it’s all good.

 Oh yeah, I didn’t do any preparation whatsoever beforehand and didn’t bring my camera.
-I’ve used mostly random photos I had from my previous two trips to Arizona earlier this year.
+I’ve used mostly random photos I had from my previous two trips to Arizona earlier this year in an effort to be somewhat relevant.

 Main themes of Showit United 2019